 Procedure of Curative Petitions in India

-A curative petition is the last judicial corrective measure which can be pleaded for in any judgment or decision passed by the Supreme Court which is normally decided by Judges in-chamber.
-It is only in rare cases that such petitions are given an open-court hearing.
-Therefore, it is considered as the last and final option available for redressal of grievances.
+Curative Petitions are the final judicial corrective measure that can be pleaded in a judgement or decision passed by the Supreme Court, which is typically decided by judges in chambers.
+Such petitions may, in rare instances, receive open court hearings.
+Therefore, curative petitions are considered the last and final option for the redressal of grievances.

 How did it come into existence?